How-to: Transfer Money Internationally From Malaysia

 4. Bank’s Telegraphic Transfer (TT)

 You need a savings or current account, preferably with an online account access to make a TT.
 When sending money overseas, you can calculate the value of your currency conversion instantly.
-The amount will be directly debited from your savings or current account into your recipient’s account of the same bank or any corresponding banks.
+The amount will be directly debited from your account into your recipient’s account.

 |Step 1||Login to your bank’s online account.|